 Homemade Salted Caramel Sauce or Apple Cider Caramel Sauce

 HOW I MAKE THESE:

 YIELD: 9 servings (original recipe)

-Originally posted October 2013; text and photos updated October 2017.
+Originally posted October 2013; revised and reposted September 2020.

 I'm Mama V and I am so happy you stopped by to visit!
 This is the place to find family favorite and kitchen-tested quality recipes, along with photographs and tips to give you the confidence to cook and bake from scratch.

 You'll find a complete recipe index on the Recipe Collection page or you can use the Recipe Collection dropdown feature to see a visual recipe index by category.
 If you are looking for something special, the Search function will easily locate your favorite recipe or ingredients.
 Enjoy - and stop by often!

 LOOKING FOR SOMETHING SPECIAL?